-The Internet of Things is a one of the key digital transformation technologies.
-In fact, it’s not just one technology but a series of technological and other components that is really vast.
+The Internet of Things is one of the key digital transformation technologies.
+In fact, it’s not just one technology as many keep saying but a series of technological and other components that is really vast.

 The sheer number of devices and connections which are projected to join the Internet of Things (IoT) is staggering.
 The latest updates (end 2016) from companies like Gartner, IDC and Forrester show an expected Internet of Things universe with anywhere between 20 and 30 billion devices by 2020.

 The Internet of Things: a matter of data and business in transformation

 Moreover, with the addition of sensing and data transmitting devices to networks of connectivity and value comes an avalanche of data.
 With the growth of the Internet of Things we will have more data than we can humanly handle.

 While devices and connectivity are of course all important, whether it’s in the Industrial Internet of Things or the Consumer Internet of Things where the device obviously has an additional dimension, in the end the Internet of Things is an umbrella term.
 It covers many things, and at the same time is part of a bigger ecosystem of technologies and value.
 Data, why we capture it using IoT and how we turn it into knowledge, matters a lot.

 It’s the ways in which we analyze and use this data to enhance what we do across all areas of society that makes the Internet of Things so powerful.
 It’s clear that big data analysis, the cloud and other related technologies to enable this move from data to knowledge to outcome are all key digital transformation technologies.